ErikJohnsonCU/Awesome-CV/README.md

 ## <a name="credit">Credit

+[**posquit0**](https://github.com/posquit0) is a software engineering from Korea who has made excellent contributions (including this fantastic template) to the open source community.
+I'll also link [his website](https://posquit0.com/) if you want to know more about him.

 [**LaTeX**](http://www.latex-project.org) is a fantastic typesetting program that a lot of people use these days, especially the math and computer science people in academia.

 [**LaTeX FontAwesome**](https://github.com/furl/latex-fontawesome) is bindings for FontAwesome icons to be used in XeLaTeX.